enji7/runeemon-cargo/README.md

 The following are just minor observations / issues:

  * Adding 'cargo:run' to the invocation does not keep the previously started container alive, but starts a new one after the integration tests.
- * Shutting down with CTRL-C, but also results in the output "No domains are currently running" for Payara.
+ * Shutting down with CTRL-C works, but also results in the output "No domains are currently running" for Payara.
  * The names of the extracted directories are not customizable.
  * Wildfly and TomEE are extracted into a deeper, redundant subdirectory.